RanChen2/Awesome-AI-for-Urban-Architecture/README.md

 For more details, please see our [CONTRIBUTING.md](https://github.com/RanChen2/CONTRIBUTING.md).

-### License | License
+### License | 许可证

 This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/RanChen2/LICENSE.md) file for details.

-For more details, please see our [CONTRIBUTING.md](https://github.com/705367787/CONTRIBUTING.md).

-### License | 许可证

-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/705367787/LICENSE.md) file for details.